A new study has calculated the typical costs for setting up a business in the UK....

 - What taxes are chargeable on my estate after I die, and who sorts them out?

 - What if the tax laws change before I die, and my will creates unintended tax liabilities?
 Or if my will is generally unsatisfactory to my beneficiaries?
 Can they vary it after my death?

 - How much will it cost me to make a will?

 - What is probate?

 - Is there anything more I can do to make things as easy as possible for my executors after I'm gone?

 1. I'm married and just want to leave everything to my spouse.
 We have no children.
 Surely I don't need to make a will to do that?

-From 1 October 2014, new intestacy laws came into force, changing what happens to your estate if you die without leaving a will.
-If you die intestate (ie you die without making a will), fixed legal rules apply to determine who is entitled to your 'estate' (ie what you leave).
+From 1 October 2014, when new intestacy laws came into force, if you die intestate (ie you die without making a will), fixed legal rules apply to determine who is entitled to your 'estate' (ie what you leave).

 These rules override any informal wishes you may have expressed.
 If, for instance, you want a portion of your estate to go to your siblings or if you wanted to leave a gift to the woman who comes to keep the garden under control, you need to put it in a will.

 There is also the question of inheritance tax.